Kanshiroron/docker-dev/README.md

 - `<FOLDER_NAME | UPPERCASE>_DB`: Name of the database for the `FOLDER_NAME` service.
 Optional, defaults to the folder name, lower case.
 - `<FOLDER_NAME | UPPERCASE>_USER`: Name of the database user for the `FOLDER_NAME` service.
 Optional, defaults to the folder name, lower case.
 - `<FOLDER_NAME | UPPERCASE>_PASSWORD`: Name of the database user password for the `FOLDER_NAME` service.
 Optional, defaults to the folder name, lower case.
+- `POSTGRES_USER_UID`: Change the default user id for the postgres user (usefull if you need to data mount volumes, certificates, ...).
+- `POSTGRES_USER_GID`: Change the default group id for the postgres user (usefull if you need to data mount volumes, certificates, ...).

 You can also use other options listed in the [official image](https://hub.docker.com/_/postgres/).